Fourqui/tv/updates.md

 ## February
 ```
-2020-02-14: Added all Cinemax US logos, and HBO is a WIP, HBO will take some time
+2020-02-14: Added all Cinemax US and Starz US logos, HBO is a WIP, HBO will take some time
             cause there are many versions and different between countries, I have
             to be 100% in the HBO US version.
 Plus I added some other random logos.
             I'm getting close to first milestone, 1000 logos!
-But HBO and Starz is
+But HBO and more is
             My main goal today.
 Lots of work 💪🏻
 2020-02-13: I created an International category, for all those channels that are
             not broadcasting in a specific area but instead most of the world.
 In